 Note 7: effect of uncertainty causes deviation - positive or negative.
 In the context of this document, only a negative deviation is considered.
 Risk assessment Overall process of risk identification, risk analysis and risk evaluation.
 Risk analysis Process to comprehend the nature of risk and to determine the level of risk.
 Note 1: Risk analysis provides the basis for risk evaluation and decisions about risk treatment.
 Risk evaluation Process of comparing risk analysis results with risk criteria to determine whether the risk and/or its magnitude is acceptable or tolerable.
 Note 1: Risk evaluation assists in the decision about risk treatment.
 Risk identification Process of finding, recognizing and describing risks.
-Note 1: Risk identification involves the identification of risk sources, events, their causes and potential consequences.
-Risk management Coordinated activities to direct and control an organization concerning risk.
+Note 1: Risk identification involves the identification of risk sources, events, their causes and their potential consequences Risk management Coordinated activities to direct and control an organization with regard to risk.
 Risk treatment Process to modify risk.
-Note 1: Risk treatment can involve: Avoiding the risk by deciding not to start or continue with the activity that gives rise to the risk; Taking or increasing risk to pursue an opportunity; Removing the risk source; Changing the likelihood; Changing the consequences; Sharing the risk with another party or parties (including contracts and risk financing); Retaining the risk by informed choice.
+Note 1: Risk treatment can involve: Avoiding the risk by deciding not to start or continue with the activity that gives rise to the risk; Taking or increasing risk in order to pursue an opportunity; Removing the risk source; Changing the likelihood; Changing the consequences; Sharing the risk with another party or parties (including contracts and risk financing); Retaining the risk by informed choice.
 Note 2: Risk treatments that deal with negative consequences are sometimes referred to as "risk mitigation", "risk elimination", "risk prevention", and "risk reduction".
 Note 3: Risk treatment can create new risks or modify existing risks.
 Security zone An area and its resources for which physical security requirements have been defined.
 Service-Level Agreement (SLA) A part of a service contract, where a service is formally defined.
-Particular aspects of the service - scope, quality, responsibilities - are agreed between the service provider and the service user.
+Particular aspects of the service - scope, quality, responsibilities -are agreed between the service provider and the service user.
+System A discrete set of electronic information resources organized for the collection, processing, maintenance, use, sharing, dissemination or

-System, Information system A discrete set of information resources organized for collecting, processing, maintaining, using, sharing, disseminating, or disposing information.
-ICT system A discrete set of electronic information resources organized for the collection, processing, maintenance, use, sharing, dissemination or disposition of electronic information, as well as any specialized system such as industrial/process controls systems, telephone switching and private branch exchange systems, and environmental control systems.
+Information system disposition of electronic information, as well as any specialized system ICT system such as industrial/process controls systems, telephone switching and private branch exchange systems, and environmental control systems.
 The system can be understood as a combination of ICT infrastructure and application software that implements services for system users.